 One avenue that fashion retailers are focusing on especially is the use of AR and VR dressing room experiences.
 These experiences allow visitors to see themselves in a brand’s clothing, without necessarily needing to visit the store, in a persuasive attempt to buy.

 The service was just that: Made for consumers who were unsure of how a product would fit them.
 By tapping a button, they would undertake a series of quick questions, provide simple data points, and then be shown the most common body shapes for those unique inputs.
-Afterward, Fit Origin would generate a final recommendation for them.
+Afterwards, Fit Origin would generate a final recommendation for them.

 Within its first month of implementation, the conversion rate of Rakuten Fits Me users on Rhone’s website was 9.8% versus non-users who converted at just 3.7%.
 Twelve months on, Rakuten Fits Me user conversion rates still triple and some months even quadruple non-user conversions.